ABOUT EQUITAS HEALTH INSTITUTE FOR LGBTQ HEALTH EQUITY

 Karen has almost 10 years of experience in training licensed and non-licensed professionals and the general public in topics related to LGBTQ health, advocacy, health policy, HIV/AIDS, and sexual health.
 Prior to coming to the Institute in 2016, Karen most recently worked for the Ohio AIDS Coalition as the Policy Manager, where she educated medical and social service providers and legislators on issues related to HIV/AIDS, organized a statewide advocacy day, and wrote public testimony.

 A proud New Jersey native, Karen holds a Master of Public Health with a focus on Health Policy and Administration from the University of Illinois at Chicago and a Bachelor of Arts in Anthropology and Art History from Case Western Reserve University.
-She currently resides in the Clintonville neighborhood of Columbus with her two mischievous cats, Emma and Karl.
+She currently resides in the Northern Woods neighborhood of Columbus with her two mischievous cats, Emma and Karl.

 Ramona J. Peel, MA